dfinity/ic/rs/tests/README.md

 Note: This requires the commit to be built by CI/CD, i.e. it must be pushed to the remote and an MR has to be created.
 If the script can't find artifacts for the current commit, it will fail.

-### Pots and Tests

-In `fondue`, tests are organized in _pots_ of two different kinds:

-- *Composable* pots consist of multiple individual tests that run against the same environment configuration.
-This means we pay the price of setting up a bunch of nodes only once.
-The disadvantage is that these tests receive a read-only `IcHandle` object, which does not enable the test author to change its environment (i.e., start new replicas, stop replicas, etc).
-Note that altering the state of the nodes is allowed — think of installing a canister, for instance.
-You can think of an `IcHandle` as a vector of HTTP endpoints.

-- *Isolated* pots consists in a _single_ test that runs against a given environment.
-This single test, however, receives a `IcManager` instead of a `IcManager::handle()`; hence, it is allowed to perform arbitrary changes in its environment.

 ### My test is failing/flaky, what do I do?